-Individuals who make purchases using their own funds may be eligible for reimbursement for expenses already approved by the BFC (expenses not approved by the BFC and Student Council will not be reimbursed).
+Individuals who make purchases using their own funds may be eligible for reimbursement for expenses already approved by the BFC (expenses not approved by the BFC will not be reimbursed).
 To receive a reimbursement check (which typically takes 2-3 weeks to process and is mailed to the student's PO box), original receipts must be submitted along with a completed budget transaction form.
+It is the responsibility of the individual to clarify that the purchase is tax exempt on behalf of Kenyon College, even if using their own personal funds.
+Contact The Office of Student Engagement for further clarification.